Eldfell: Lava-cooling operations

-The possibility of lava flows cutting off the harbour was the most significant threat facing the town.
-One contingency plan devised, should the harbour be closed off, was to cut through a low sand spit on the north side of the island to provide a new channel into the harbour, but it was hoped that if the lava flow could be slowed, this would not be necessary.
+The possibility of lava flows cutting off the harbor was the most significant threat facing the town.
+One contingency plan devised, should the harbor be closed off, was to cut through a low sand spit on the north side of the island to provide a new channel into the harbor, but it was hoped that if the lava flow could be slowed, this would not be necessary.
 Lava flows had been sprayed with water in attempts to slow them in Hawaii and on Mount Etna, but these had been rather small-scale operations with limited success.
 However, Professor Þorbjörn Sigurgeirsson carried out an experiment that proved that further advances of the lava could be impeded by prematurely solidifying the advancing lava-flow front.

 The first attempt to slow the lava flow by spraying the leading edge with sea water began on 6 February, and although the volume of water being pumped on was rather small at 100 litres per second (26 US (liquid) gallons per second), the flow was noticeably affected.
 The lava changed as water poured on it.
 Before cooling, the flow of the lava was blocky, covered with volcanic bombs and was a reddish oxidised colour.
 After cooling, the surface became more jagged and was much more difficult to walk on, and the flow surface turned from black to grey.
 (Richard & James, 1983) Water cooling of the lava was slow but efficient, with almost all the water converted to steam.
 Once the viability of lava cooling had been proven, efforts to halt the flows were increased.

-The pumping capacity was increased in early March, when a large chunk of the crater wall broke away from the summit of Eldfell and began to be carried along the top of the lava flow towards the harbour.
-The chunk, dubbed Flakkarinn (The Wanderer), would have seriously threatened the viability of the harbour if it had reached it, and the dredging boat Sandey was brought in on 1 March to prevent its advance.
+The pumping capacity was increased in early March, when a large chunk of the crater wall broke away from the summit of Eldfell and began to be carried along the top of the lava flow towards the harbor.
+The chunk, dubbed Flakkarinn (The Wanderer), would have seriously threatened the viability of the harbor if it had reached it, and the dredging boat Sandey was brought in on 1 March to prevent its advance.
 Professor Þorbjörn Sigurgeirsson provided advice to the pumping crews on where to direct their efforts to most efficiently slow the flows.
-Eventually the Wanderer broke up into two pieces which both stopped approximately 100 metres (330 ft) from the harbour mouth.
+Eventually the Wanderer broke up into two pieces which both stopped approximately 100 metres (330 ft) from the harbor mouth.